KnoAll/cacti-template/README.md

 # cacti-template

-:warning: **[This assumes you have Kevin's CentOS7 Cacti Template virtual appliance template] If you have gotten your cacti install from Kevin's virtual appliance template .ova then this will work for you.
-If you have installed Cacti via your own method this will break your Cacti install!! :warning:
+:warning: **[This assumes you have Kevin's CentOS7 Cacti Template virtual appliance template] If you have gotten your Cacti install from Kevin's virtual appliance template .ova then this will work for you.
+You must not have made any changes to the Cacti directories or Apache settings.
+If you have installed Cacti via your own method or adjusted the template this will break your Cacti install!! :warning:

 If you do not have Kevin's CentOS7 virtual appliance you can read more about it here. http://www.kevinnoall.com/blog/2015/03/06/cacti-virtual-appliance/